-- A student must have maintained a minimum average daily attendance rate of 91% (not including excused absences) for the 2019-2020 school year, in order to participate in any activity or event in the 2020-2021 school year. - A student must attend school regularly and be in attendance for all classes scheduled.
-A student who has an unexcused class absence(s) or daily absence(s) on record during a school week will have five (5) school days to clear the unexcused class absence(s) or daily absence(s).
-If the unexcused class/daily absence is not cleared within five (5) school days, the student will be ineligible to participate in the next scheduled activity or game. - A student who has an unexcused class tardy on record during a school week will have five (5) school days to clear the unexcused class tardy.
-If the class tardy is not cleared within five (5) school days and the student accumulates three (3) unexcused tardies, the student will be ineligible to participate in the next scheduled activity or game.
+- A student must have maintained a minimum average daily attendance rate of 91% (not including excused absences) for the 2019-2020 school year, in order to participate in any activity or event in the 2020-2021 school year. - A student must attend school regularly and be in attendance for all classes scheduled. - A student who has an unexcused class absence(s) or daily absence(s) on record during a school week will have five (5) school days to clear the unexcused class absence(s) or daily absence(s).
+If the unexcused class/daily absence is not cleared within five (5) school days, the student will be ineligible to participate in the next scheduled activity or game.